Privacy Policy

 In particular, please note that when you make an application, we will share personal data you submit during the application process with our panel of lenders to process your application and generate a quote.
 Lenders may contact you directly and may share your personal data with fraud prevention agencies as part of assessing your application.

-We will share personal data to process your application for finance products / services and to generate a finance quotation.
+We will share personal data to process your application for finance products/services and to generate a finance quotation.
 Our lenders may carry out additional credit reference searches.
 They may also share your personal data with fraud prevention agencies to prevent and detect fraud and help them make credit decisions.

 As part of your application for credit, some lenders may use Open Banking solutions.
 If this is the case, your personal data will be shared with the relevant Open Banking provider.
 This will be made clear in the application process.

-If your application is declined by our available lenders, and if you give us consent to do so, we may pass your personal data to another credit provider (such as a lender, broker, or price comparison sites) to allow them to consider your eligibility for alternative finance products.
+If your application is declined by our panel of available lenders, and if you give us consent to do so, we may pass your personal data to another credit provider (such as a lender, broker, or price comparison sites) to allow them to consider your eligibility for alternative finance products.
 These providers may carry out additional credit reference searches.

 We may share your personal data with the following types of third party organisations for the following reasons:

-• Online advertising solutions - To allow us to show you relevant content about our finance products/services.
+- Online advertising solutions - To allow us to show you relevant content about our finance products/services.

-• Customer feedback tools, live chat services and marketing communications software- To ensure we get your feedback to help us improve our service to you, help us speak to each other and contact you more effectively.
+- Customer feedback tools, live chat services and marketing communications software- To ensure we get your feedback to help us improve our service to you, help us speak to each other and contact you more effectively.

-• Communication platforms and cloud hosting platforms - To allow us to contact you and securely store your data.
+- Communication platforms and cloud hosting platforms - To allow us to contact you and securely store your data.

-• Social media sites - To show you relevant content about our finance products /services.
+- Social media sites - To show you relevant content about our finance products/services.

 In assessing your application for credit, we share personal data with CRAs to carry out credit checks, verify your identity, and to prevent fraud and money laundering.